Is Your Website Costing You Staff? The Ultimate 10-Minute Recruitment Audit

 Audit Step 2: The 'PDF Menu' Deterrent & Tech Sophistication

-A comparison table showing the high-friction experience of a PDF menu versus the seamless, mobile-optimized experience of an AI-powered interactive menu.
+A comparison table showing the high-friction experience of a PDF menu versus the seamless, mobile-optimised experience of an AI-powered interactive menu.

 High-quality talent is drawn to efficiency and 'spot on' organisation.
 Using an AI menu generator to create a searchable, interactive interface tells a candidate that you value modern tools and respect their time.
-When we look at successful independent venues, those who have moved away from 'PDF traps' often see better engagement from senior applicants who want to work in a 'work smarter, not harder' environment.
+The independent venues that have moved away from 'PDF traps' often report better engagement from senior applicants who want to work somewhere that's 'work smarter, not harder'.
+For the how-to, see our chef’s guide on why paper CVs are killing your productivity.

 A modern chef using a tablet in a professional kitchen, representing a workplace that values efficiency and up-to-date technology.